Natalie Bell

 about

-I’m currently Curator at the List Visual Arts Center at MIT in Cambridge, MA.
+I’m currently Chief Curator at the List Visual Arts Center at MIT in Cambridge, MA.
 This is an archive of exhibitions I’ve curated or co-curated, either at the List Center or at the New Museum in New York.

 Read more